Climate Change Risk Management

 Response Actions and Possible Financial Impact

 Currently, D-Link has regularly checked the carbon emissions of the head office and branches in Taiwan every year, and has been verified by a third party.
-In addition, in accordance with the requirements of the “Sustainable Development Roadmap of TWSE/TPEx Listed Companies” and the “Sustainable Development Action Plan of TWSE/TPEx Listed Companies,” the carbon inventory of overseas subsidiaries has now been launched.
-After the complete data is obtained, carbon reduction targets and corresponding implementation measures will be re-evaluated in this scope.
+In addition, in accordance with the requirements of the “Sustainable Development Roadmap of TWSE / TPEx Listed Companies” and the “Sustainable Development Action Plan of TWSE / TPEx Listed Companies”, By the end of 2024, the Company has initiated the carbon inventory of its overseas subsidiaries.
+Once the data is obtained, the carbon reduction targets and corresponding implementation measures within this scope will be re-evaluated.
+Meanwhile, we are also promoting the plan to introduce carbon footprint to grasp the hotspots of product emission and further develop specific and feasible high-efficiency emission reduction measures.

 The cost of PCR plastics is 10-15% higher than that of virgin plastics, which will lead to an increase in product costs.
-However, because the products to be introduced to appeal the special antenna designs and sustainable development concepts, D-Link will continue to do so in the future.
+However, because the products to be introduced to appeal the special antenna designs and sustainable development concepts, D-Link AQUILA PRO AI Series Products will continue to do so in the future.

 In addition, the principle of using recycled materials as much as possible also includes product packaging.
 For packaging plastics that cannot be completely reduced in the short term, PCR plastics are also used.
 The cost is about 50% higher than that of virgin plastics.
 However, due to its low unit price, the impact on the total cost is quite limited.